zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

     },
     // trackLayout: [
     //     // trackLayout1.json File
-    //     // describing the desired track, which is straight line, followed by curve to left, straight line,
+    //     // describing the desired track, which is straight line, with 8 zones (8 blocks) and with
-    //     // curve to right, straight line and curve to left each with 3 zones (length) and with different
-    //     // profiles, i.e. "flat" or "up" or "down" allows to define slopes within each zone (default is []).
+    //     // profiles "flat".
     //     // Curvature is the angle of curvature for that topography name.
 This will be useful to try to use
-    //     // those angles to define different curvatures, instead of generating the same curvature for the
+    //     // those angles to define different curvatures, instead of generating the same curvature for the same
-    //     // same side
+    //     // side
     //     {
     //         topography: {
     //             name:"straight",